-by Myles McMorrow, March 16, 2009
+by Myles McMorrow, September 26, 2018

-#1 The pump doesn't pull water.
+#1 - The pump doesn't pull water.

-#2 The pump is leaking water
+#2 - The pump is leaking water.

-The causes for a leak can be a bad impeller housing oring, bad shaft seal, or bad thread sealant or shrunken threads on the plumbing discharge pipe, or the pipe that comes out of the pump.
-If it is an oring or seal it is best to get what they call a Go Kit, which has every seal and oring in the pump, in one kit.
+The causes for a water leak can be a bad impeller housing o-ring, bad shaft seal, bad thread sealant or shrunken threads on the plumbing discharge pipe, or the pipe that comes out of the pump.
+If it is an o-ring or seal, it is best to get what they call a Go-Kit, which has every seal and o-ring in the pump, in one kit.
 I always say, if you are going to take the pump apart, you might as well replace all the seals.
-Pool Pump Go-Kits cost about $20, depending on the pump model and are cheaper than buying all the seals one by one.
+Pool pump Go-Kits cost about $10-$20, depending on the pump model, and the kits are cheaper than buying all the seals one by one.

-#4 The motor/pump is making a loud noise.
+#4 - The motor/pump is making a loud noise.

-#5 The motor/pump is sucking in air.
+#5 - The motor/pump is sucking in air.